 12) Go To The Castle And Have A Tour

 You can get the tour included in the hop on hop off ticket for a extra few pounds (I think we paid 800 Czech for the two day bus passes and tour guide at the castle).
-The guide was amazing and quite hippy, talking about the castle but also about modern culture and politics, while the passion was obvious the whole time so it got you quite engrossed into the topic and the history of the land.
+The guide was amazing and quite hippy, talking about the castle but also about modern culture and politics, while the passion was obvious the whole time so you became quite engrossed in the topic and the history of the land.

 13) Absinthe Bar